 We have free will at every choice point.
 Everything that we encounter originates from choices we have made.
-Those choices could have come from focusing on all the things we don’t like, then making choices out of fear.
-That always creates more to fear.
+Those choices could have come from focusing on all the things we don’t like, then making choices about that.
+Focusing on what we don’t like always creates fear.

-Or we can focus our precious attention on what we cherish, and courageously choose to do and have what we love.
+Or we can focus our precious attention on what we cherish, courageously choosing to do and have what we love.
 Every moment that we are focusing on what we love, we are creating more to love.
 Whichever way we choose makes all the difference.

 If we truly love something, we need to stand up for it.
 Be decisive about it.
 Commit to it.
 Then our triangle is complete.
 We feel complete.
 Peace of mind blossoms like a beautiful flower under the unconditional love, warmth and guidance of our heart.

 A big part of decisiveness is single-mindedly focusing on our heart’s desires, and not letting our unruly brain generate competing worries, fears and limiting beliefs.
 Because we are creators, all the thoughts our brain generates regarding our desires are taken as commands.
 Worries, negative concerns and fears are also commands, and they compete with our desires.